124 East Superior Street | Architects: Frederick German & A. Werner Lignell | Built: 1909 | Extant

 For his Superior Street building McDonald chose the architectural firm of German & Lignell in one of the last projects the two would work on together before dissolving their partnership.
 A notice in the September 20, 1908, News Tribune said that the soon-to-constructed building would have “a highly ornamental front.”
 Indeed it did, and much of it survives today.
 The two-story structure is dressed with terra cotta and includes Luxfer green prism glass—made famous by renown architect Frank Lloyd Wright—in the transom windows.
 The building’s adornments include green terra cotta trim with numerals spelling out “1909,” the date of the building’s construction.
 Classical detailing includes oak leaf garlands and rosette blocks in window surrounds.

 The street-level retail space was first the home of Dunlop & Moore, a builders’ and painters’ supply store, which relocated in 1914.
 It is unclear who used the space from 1914 to 1915, but by 1916 it was home to the Service Motor Company.
-SMC was a Ford dealership that offered 24-service.
+SMC was a Ford dealership that offered 24-hour-service.
 The building’s main floor was reinforced with bolstered joists to carry the significant weight of the automobiles.
 SMC became part of Duluth’s “Automobile Row,” a stretch of Superior Street from roughly Second Avenue East to Eighth Avenue East dominated by car dealerships, service stations, and auto parts stores.

 McDonald originally intended for the building’s second floor to be used as office space.
 Built in 1909, it could not have been used as a county courthouse.
 The 1889 County Courthouse was in use until that very year when it was closed and the county courts moved to our current courthouse in Duluth’s Civic Center.
 So why did Frederickson and his business partner, Dean Baltes, find courtrooms there?